nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `UniBook` and the **Actor** is the `coach`, unless specified otherwise)

+**Use case: Add a student**

+**MSS**

+1. Coach requests to add a new student in the list
+2. UniBook add the student

+    Use case ends.

 **Use case: Delete a student**

 **MSS**

 1. Coach requests to list students
 2. UniBook shows a list of students
 3. Coach requests to delete a specific student in the list
 4. UniBook deletes the student

+    Use case ends.

+**Use case: Edit a student**

+**MSS**

+1. Coach requests to list students
+2. UniBook shows a list of students
+3. Coach requests to edit a specific student's profile attribute in the list
+4. UniBook edit the student's attribute

     Use case ends.